Zettlr/zettlr-docs/docs/en/reference/markdown-basics.md

 - XML (`xml`)
 - YAML (`yaml`; `yml`)

 More languages can be implemented on your request.
-If you need a specific language, please first search online if there is a CodeMirror 6 compatible language mode available (either from CodeMirror directly or a third party), and open up an issue on GitHub, so that we know which one we should add.
+If you need a specific language, please first search online if there is a CodeMirror 6 compatible language mode available (either from CodeMirror directly or a third party), and open up an issue on GitHub.
+Many are available in a [legacy package](https://github.com/codemirror/legacy-modes).
 We cannot promise to implement it in the end, even if you found a compatible language pack, however.
 Also, we cannot create language packs ourselves.

 ## Zettlr Markdown additions